 Both processes of harvesting the materials are examples of eco-friendly considering neither original source was destroyed during the harvest and can regrow in a limited amount of time.
 Cork oaks are harvested every nine years.
 During regeneration, the bark regrows the outer later twelve to thirteen times during its lifespan of 150 years.
 That’s quite a lot!

 Another aspect of the green flooring process is maintenance.
 It is a good idea to have eco-friendly cleaning products to clean your eco-friendly floors.
-Many of the mainstream brand name cleaners are made with toxic chemicals that are both harmful to your floor and the environment.
+Many of the mainstream brand-name cleaners are made with toxic chemicals that are both harmful to your floor and the environment.
 Choosing niche, high-quality, plant-based floor cleaning products, which can be found with a little bit of research on the Internet, will leave your floors squeaky clean & toxin-free.
-Any Champion cleaning solution will do the job!
+Any Champion cleaning solution, such as Champion Multi-Surface Floor Cleaner, will do the job!